 Can you become a vegan through diet alone?
 Absolutely, since, as we will see in the next section, vegan was originally defined purely in dietary terms.

-A handful of vegans (usually abrasively) insist that veganism is a lifestyle, not a diet.
+A handful of vegans (usually abrasively) insist that veganism is not merely a diet, but extends into every corner of your lifestyle.
 In other words, you don’t get to join the vegan club until you go beyond food to purge your life of leather, wool, and animal-derived cosmetics.
 Oftentimes, these vegans are doing the animals a grave disservice by defining the vegan concept in the most rigid and exclusionary way possible.
-These are people would love to revoke your vegan card if they find out you haven’t yet taken your 10-year-old leather snow-boots to the thrift store.
+These are people would love to revoke your vegan membership card if they find out you haven’t yet taken your 10-year-old leather snow-boots to the thrift store.

 The entire question of who gets to call themselves a vegan is annoying and not worth much attention.
 Rather than think of veganism as an identity, it’s wisest to use it as a concept that can inspire you to remove animal products from your life, wherever you can easily do it.
 And it’s almost always easy.
-Oftentimes, you won’t know whether a given food or cosmetics ingredient comes from animals, so you can use our animal ingredients list to familiarize yourself with substances that are animal-derived.
+Oftentimes, it’s not at all clear whether a given food or cosmetics ingredient comes from animals, so you can use our animal ingredients list to familiarize yourself with the most common animal-derived substances.

-No matter how far you would ultimately like to take the vegan concept, it makes sense to begin your transition by emphasizing dietary choices.
-After all, unless you buy a new fur coat every winter, the overwhelming majority of any animal use associated with your life has to do with your food choices.
+No matter the degree to which you ultimately embrace the vegan concept, it makes sense to begin your transition by emphasizing dietary choices.
+After all, unless you buy a new fur coat every winter, the overwhelming majority of animal use associated with your life almost certainly arises from your food choices.

 Donald Watson coined the term vegan in 1944 in Great Britain.
 Here’s Watson from that year, in the first issue of The Vegan News, proposing that his readers either embrace the word, or come up with a better one, as the basis for a new social movement: